wnuccio/redis-course/README.md

 # Redis with Jedis

-## Create and connect to a Redis instance
+## Create and connect to a Redis instance programmatically
 This project uses Reidslabs to get a running instance of Redis, and the Jedis library for Java to connect to Redis.